Developer API Documentation¶

 A new matrix consisting of

-appended to the right ofleft
+rightappended to the right ofleft.- Return type:

 matrix